Sunset Country Spirit Alliance

 Sunset Country Spirit Alliance is an organization of concerned Dryden-area residents who oppose the transportation and burial of high-level nuclear waste in Northwestern Ontario’s Sunset Country.

-In 2023, the Nuclear Waste Management Organization (NWMO) will make the decision about transporting all of Canada’s high-level nuclear waste to Sunset Country for repackaging, possible temporary shallow storage, and burial in a Deep Geological Repository (DGR).
+In November 2024, the Nuclear Waste Management Organization (NWMO) made the decision to target Sunset Country for transporting all of Canada’s highly radioactive nuclear fuel waste for repackaging, possible temporary shallow storage, and burial + abandonment in a Deep Geological Repository (DGR).

 Thank you to Darlene Necan and Walkers: 2022 Peaceful Walk Against Nuclear Waste on Treaty 3 Lands